Corder25/Foodie-Book/README.md

 ![Screenshot (56)](https://user-images.githubusercontent.com/69650837/105936939-31737b00-601a-11eb-8539-cb0141b93f4c.png)

 ## Description
 With FoodieBook you are able to post and edit "Rants" about local restaurants, giving a review of your experience.
-Additionally, you are able to peruse all created rants to find reviews of other restaurants.
+Additionally, you are able to peruse all created "Rants" to find reviews of other restaurants.
 You can also look at a user's personal "Rant" feed as well as viewing all "Rants" related to a certain restaurant.

 ## Installation
 The application will require the following dependencies: Express, Express-Handlebars, Express-Session, Bcrypt, Passport, Passport-local, Sequelize, Mysql2, and Dotenv, Sweetalerts2